Theodor Herzl: Zionism and the Holy Land

 In 1903, following Kishinev pogrom, Herzl visited Saint Petersburg and was received by Sergei Witte, then finance minister, and Viacheslav Plehve, minister of the interior, the latter placing on record the attitude of his government toward the Zionist movement.
 On that occasion, Herzl submitted proposals to ameliorate the Jewish position in Russia.

 At the same time, Joseph Chamberlain floated the idea of a Jewish colony in what is now Kenya.
 The plan became known as the "Uganda Project", and Herzl presented it to the Sixth Zionist Congress in Basel in August 1903, at which a majority (295 ayes, 178 nays, and 98 abstentions) agreed to investigate the offer.
 The proposal faced strong opposition, particularly from the Russian delegation, which stormed out of the meeting.
-In 1905, the 7th Zionist Congress, after investigations, decided to decline the British offer and firmly committed itself to a Jewish homeland in Palestine.
+In 1905, the Seventh Zionist Congress, after investigations, decided to decline the British offer and firmly committed itself to a Jewish homeland in Palestine.
 A Heimstatte—a homeland for the Jewish people in Palestine secured by public law.

 On 26 January 1904, Herzl was received in audience by Pope Pius X at the Holy See in Rome in the hope of convincing the Vatican to support the Zionist movement.
-Pius X was respectful towards Herzl but resolutely refused to support Zionism in any way.
+Pius X was respectful towards Herzl, though he did not support Zionism.